MichTronics/JS8Call-Bot/README.md

 - [x] Add /HELP command, give help of what commands u can use.
 - [x] Add /WEATHER command, get weather from OpenWeatherApi and send to user.
-- [ ] Need to add better message capture structure for posting messages in Telegram.
+- [x] Need to add better message capture structure for posting messages in Telegram.
+- [] Add /QSL command, for capturing callsign when there is contest.

 TELEGRAM